-Everyone loves those little potato pancakes known as Latkes...am I right?
+Everyone loves those little potato fritters known as Latkes...am I right?
+Well these Parsnip Fritters are just like those, but made with parsnips as well as potatoes.
 Crispy on the outside and tender in the middle.
-Perfect for topping with cream cheese and lox (yep- we have vegan versions of those.)
-That's why these yummy and easy 4 ingredient vegan latkes made with potatoes & parsnips are going to be your new favourite too!
+Perfect for topping with cream cheese and lox (yep- I have vegan versions of those.)
+Or just as a simple side to use up extra parsnips.
+They only have 4 ingredients and are gluten-free, so everyone can enjoy them!

-Chickpea Flour: We use chickpea flour (also known as gram flour or garbanzo flour) as the binding agent.
+- Chickpea Flour: I use chickpea flour (also known as gram flour or garbanzo flour) as the binding agent.
 It does double duty at replacing the traditional eggs and flour.
-Makeing these gluten free AND vegan!
+Making these gluten-free AND vegan!
 Yay!
 This is our favourite brand (affiliate link)

-Seasonings: In this recipe we use a little salt to taste.
-You could also add herbs, onion or even a hint of smoked paprika, but we like them as is, ready for toppings! 👩🍳
+- Seasonings: In this recipe, I use a little salt to taste.
+You could also add herbs, onion or even a hint of smoked paprika, but we like them as is, ready for toppings!

 👩🍳Easy step by step instructions: